Feeding lactating sows

 The full nutrient tables can be found here.

 At entry in the farrowing unit, the recommendation is to give sows in average body condition around 3.4 kg per day.

 One or 2 days before expected the feed allowance is reduced to around 3 kg per day.
-The recommendation is to feed the sows least three times a day with an interval of eight to 10 hours, this will ensure a steady energy supply which has shown to shorten the length of the farrowing.
+The recommendation is to feed the sows at least three times a day with an interval of eight to 10 hours, this will ensure a steady energy supply which has been shown to shorten the length of the farrowing.